-Delivery by on-the-job training, off-the-job training and by the 'self-paced' method of learning which allows you greater flexibility in choosing the times you study and the time it takes you to complete the course.
-Trainers will meet with trainees and employers to negotiate choice of electives and delivery schedule to match units to workplace activities, contextualising the delivery to the learner / workplace.
+Delivery by on-the-job training, off-the-job training, and by the 'self paced' method of learning, allows you greater flexibility in choosing the times you study and the time it takes you to complete the course.

 Students are able to request tutorials and one on one tutoring and /or mentoring by discussing their needs with a trainer or assessor.
 Times and location for accessing these services will be by mutual agreement and allows students to balance their personal commitments with their study and training needs.